seanblanchfield/blog/current/_posts/2022-05-11-real-time-device-power-meters-in-home-assistant.md

 {% endraw %}

 ## Creating the Power Meter Cards
+I placed the power meter code in the `yaml` file corresponding to a dashboard that I manage manually.
+If you want manage your dashboards from the UI, you will need add a "manual" card so that you can specify the card definitions in yaml.

 The main graphic is a native gauge card, defined as follows: